flutter/samples/game_template/README.md

 ## Crashlytics

 Crashlytics integration is disabled by default.
-But even if you don't enable it, you might find code in `lib/src/crashlytics` helpful.
-It gathers all log messages and errors, so that you can, at the very least, print them to the console.

-When enabled, this integration is a lot more powerful:
+When enabled, this integration is quite powerful:

 - Any crashes of your app are sent to the Firebase Crashlytics console.
 - Any uncaught exception thrown anywhere in your code is captured